MileHacker Logo

 • Tips: Best visited during the day for architecture.
 Fountain is illuminated at night.

-• Note: A good spot to observe the nearby city life.
+• Note: A good spot to take note of the nearby city life.

 Consider a guided tour of the mosque for background information.
 Group nearby attractions for efficient travel.